Action System

 | Multiplayer | Action state replicates to clients via SECActionSetComponent |

-Custom character classes:ActionEvaluationComponentresolves theAbilitySystemComponentfrom the possessed pawn viaIAbilitySystemInterfaceon controller possession.
-If your pawn does not implement this interface, ability-based actions will silently fail.
+Custom character classes:ActionEvaluationComponentresolves theAbilitySystemComponentfrom the possessed pawn viaIAbilitySystemInterfaceon possession.
+Pawns that do not implement this interface cause ability-based actions to silently fail.
 See Getting Started for setup details.